Orange-Cyberdefense/grepmarx/README.md

 **Note: On first launch, call `/init` to initialize the database and create a default user account (user=admin / password=admin).
 Change the default password immediately.**

-### Deployment
+## Execution

 Grepmarx is provided with a configuration to be executed in [Docker](https://www.docker.com/) and [Gunicorn](https://gunicorn.org/).

 #### [Docker](https://www.docker.com/) execution
 ---

-Make sure you have docker-composed installed on the system, and the docker daemon is running.
+Make sure you have docker-composer installed on the system, and the docker daemon is running.
 The application can then be easily executed in a docker container.
 The steps:

 > Get the code